Licensing Act 2003

 - Premises holding boxing or wrestling.

-The Council is required to periodically publish a Statement of Licensing Policy.
+The Council is required to periodically publish a Statement of Licensing Policy (PDF, 1.03Mb, 22 pages).
 This details how the Council will generally deal with applications.
-The current policy can be viewed by clicking here (PDF, 1.03Mb, 22 pages).

-As from 28 May 2014 the Government has introduced a new mandatory condition to be included in premises licences banning the sale of alcohol below the permitted price (the amount of duty plus VAT) which can be viewed on the Legislation.gov.uk website, please select the following link The Licensing Act 2003 (Mandatory Conditions) Order 2014 No.1252 .
+As from 28 May 2014 the Government introduced a mandatory condition to be included in premises licences.
+This bans the sale of alcohol below the permitted price (the amount of duty plus VAT).
+The Licensing Act 2003 (Mandatory Conditions) Order 2014 (legislation.gov.uk)

-Further to the above and on the 1 October 2014 the Licensing Act 2003 (Mandatory Licensing Conditions) (Amendment) Order came into force.
+In addition to the mandatory condition, on the 1 October 2014 the Licensing Act 2003 (Mandatory Licensing Conditions) (Amendment) Order (PDF, 56.18KB, 4 pages) came into force.
 This Order amends the previous Mandatory Conditions which came into effect in 2010.
-For details on these please click here (PDF, 56.18KB, 4 pages).

-A guidance booklet has been produced to assist applicants and to provide general advice on applying for Premises Licences, Personal Licences, Club Premises Certificates and Temporary Event Notices.
-The document can be viewed by clicking here (PDF, 5.65Mb, 22 pages).
+A guidance booklet has been produced to assist applicants.
+It provides general advice on applying for Premises Licences, Personal Licences, Club Premises Certificates and Temporary Event Notices (PDF, 5.65Mb, 22 pages).

 The council maintains public registers for all licences which have been granted.
-A summary of the public register licences, consents, permits and registrations can be viewed by clicking here.
+View a summary of the public register licences, consents, permits and registrations.